Spirit Airlines Baggage Fees & Policies 2023 | Thrifty Traveler

 Like all bags on Spirit flights, the bag may not exceed 40 pounds and the carry-on must fit in the overhead bin.

-As an example, here are the approximate costs for carry-on bags for a one-way flight from Minneapolis-St. Paul (MSP) to Fort Lauderdale (FLL):
+As an example, here are the approximate costs for carry-on bags for a one-way flight from Minneapolis-St. Paul (MSP) to Fort Lauderdale (FLL), as of publication.

 spirit carry-on bag

-Spirit baggage fees for a carry-on will usually cost somewhere between $40 and $80, depending on when you book, your date of travel, and where you're going.
+Spirit baggage fees for a carry-on will usually cost somewhere between $40 and $80.
 But that's only true if it meets the strict size requirements.

 The Spirit carry-on bag size policy mirrors that of other major airlines, meaning most regular carry-on bags will likely fit the Spirit size standards.